 - Heat in 1¼ cups of water and basmati rice in a pot to heat.
 Add 1 tsp salt.
 When water starts boiling turn flame to lowest heat.
 Cook until all water evaporates.
 Turn off the stove.

 - Meanwhile, heat oil in a pot.
 Add cinnamon, star anise.
 Fry for 30 seconds.

 - Now in another pan first add the vegetable layer.
 Then rice layer.
 Repeat layers till rice and vegetables are done.
-You can set up layers in a tray and cook in the oven over 350c.
+You can set up layers in a tray and cook in the oven at 350c.

 - Close lid tightly.
 Turn stove to lowest heat.
 Cook for 20 minutes or until rice is well cooked.